We still need treatments as well as vaccines….

 A Dearth of Effective COVID-19 Treatments

-More was spent on vaccine development last year than in all the past 30 years, with stunningly fast results (thanks in part to new technology and AI).
-However, it amazes me that we still haven’t developed a really effective Covid treatment.
+More was spent on vaccine development in 2020 than in all the past 30 years, with stunningly fast results (thanks in part to new technology and AI).
+However, it amazes me that we still haven’t developed many really effective Covid treatments.
 This is despite the huge global focus and the sheer cash that has been thrown at the COVID problem.
-Really the only existing Covid drugs we have, such as Remdesivir and Dexamethasone, only show marginal effectiveness in reducing the severity of the disease among critically ill patients.
-After all, if we could cut the rate at which the virus becomes life-threatening with effective treatment, this would go a long way towards helping our hospitals and the World as a whole get back to normal.
+Really some of the existing Covid drugs we have, such as Remdesivir and Dexamethasone, only show marginal effectiveness in reducing the severity of the disease among critically ill patients.
+Monoclonal antibody treatments are showing more efficacy but are hugely expensive and therefore not easily accessible.
+After all, if we could cut the rate at which the virus becomes life threatening with an effective and affordable treatment, this would go a long way towards keeping our hospitals and the World as a whole functioning normally.

 Experts have warned that more must be done to develop effective treatments for Covid-19, amid mounting concern that the push for a vaccine has led to a global “deficit of high quality” medicines for the disease.
 Experts from Wellcome Trust and Unitaid agree that “what we really need are drugs for all stages of the disease.”